codeporting-translator/Docs/en/translator/cs2cpp/documentation/tutorial/console-application.md

 >CodeTranslator.Cs2Cpp.Console.exe -c C:\SimpleConsoleApp\SimpleConsoleApp.porter.config C:\SimpleConsoleApp\SimpleConsoleApp.csproj C:\output
 ```

 The *C:\output* directory will contain a directory named *SimpleConsoleApp.Cpp*, containing the generated C++ source files and CMake configuration files.
-Next, as in the [previous example](single-file.md#making-building-and-running-of-resulting-c-code), we build the resulting C++ project.
+Next, as in the [previous example](single-file.md#making-and-building-of-resulting-c-code), we build the resulting C++ project.

 ```cmd
 >cd C:\output\SimpleConsoleApp.Cpp
 >CMake -G "Visual Studio 17 2022" .
 >CMake --build . --config Release
 ```

+## Expected output ##

 When the build finishes, the *C:\output\bin\Release* directory should contain two files: *SimpleConsoleApp.Cpp.exe*, which has just been built from the C++ sources, and *codeporting.translator.cs2cpp.framework_vc14x64.dll*, which was copied from the Translator installation directory during a post-build step.
 When we run *SimpleConsoleApp.Cpp.exe*, its output in the console window should be similar to the output of the original C# application we translated.